ekShiksha-IITB/Chemistry-animation-framework/README.md

 Acknowledgments

-Our sincere gratitude to IIT Bombay and the entire Ekalavya team.
+Our sincere gratitude to IIT Bombay and the entire EkShiksha team.